-It is possible to be granted a residence permit for the purpose of seeking work, and subsequently working, in Denmark.
-A residence and work permit under the Greencard scheme is issued on the basis of an individual evaluation using a point system.
+It is possible to be granted a residence permit for the purpose of seeking work and working in Denmark.
+A residence and work permit under the Greencard scheme is issued on the basis of an individual evaluation based on a point system.

 Read more about job seeking in Denmark

-If you are to work within certain fields and have a foreign education, you must obtain an authorisation or similar official approval from the relevant authority.
+Please note that if you wish to work within certain fields and have a foreign education, you must obtain an authorisation or similar official approval from the relevant authority.

 See the Ministry of Education's list of fields which require an authorisation or similar (new window)

-In order to be granted a residence permit under the greencard scheme, you must attain a minimum of 100 points.
-Points are given for: educational level, language skills, work experience, adaptability, and age.
+In order to be granted a residence permit under the greencard scheme, you must obtain a minimum of 100 points.
+Points are given for: educational level, language skills and adaptability.

 Read more about financial requirements

-The level of academic degrees may vary from country to country, even if they have the same title.
-For example, a Bachelor's degree from another country may not necessarily be equivalent to a Danish Bachelor's degree.
+The reason is that the level of academic degrees may vary from country to country, even if they have the same title.
+For example, at masters degree form another country may not be of the same level as a Danish masters (candicatus) degree.

-The Danish Agency for Labour Market and Recruitment will decide whether it is necessary to have your educational level assessed by the Danish Agency for Higher Education, an agency under the Ministry of Higher Education and Science.
+The Danish Agency for Labour Market and Recruitment will decide whether it is necessary to have your educational level assessed by the Danish Agency for Higher Education, the authority which assesses foreign qualifications.

 The Danish Agency for Higher Education has developed a database designed to assess foreign qualifications and match them with the Danish equivalent.